01Choose Your Song

 - Lighting Person – If you're filming inside you'll need lighting, and someone to look after it.

 - Director/dogsbody – You need someone in charge of the shoot, making sure everything is running smoothly, and who can buy batteries when you need them.

-It's a good idea supply some kind of refreshments for your crew – that will not only keep them happy but also stop them popping off to the shops to get their supplies, just when you need them for the shoot.
+It's a good idea to supply some kind of refreshments or snacks for your crew – that will not only keep them happy but also stop them popping off to the store to get their supplies, just when you need them for the shoot.

-You'll be able to get more equipment for your money by renting gear; many places have community arts programs where you can hire equipment cheaply.
+You'll be able to get more equipment for your money by renting gear; many places have community arts programs where you can rent equipment cheaply.
 You can also check out the local colleges in your area to see if they can help.
 If you are looking to buy gear, then do your research.
-For example, you're probably better off buying a higher spec Standard Definition camera, than a bottom of the range High Definition camera.

 03Plan Your Shoot

 The more planning you can do beforehand, the quicker you'll be able to shoot.
 If you're renting gear, the quicker you can shoot, the less it will cost you.
 If you're relying on favors, people will be more willing to help again if you keep the hanging around to a minimum.